 There are many areas along this epic trail that will be difficult riding even for the most experienced mountain bikers.
 To ride the entire 109 miles would require a strong commitment to expedition mountain biking/camping and would include plenty of “hike a biking”.
 If you are interested in a shorter ride, there are many sections that lend themselves to a good trail ride and then (always using a good United States Forest Service map) take a gravel Forest Service (FS) road to loop back to the start.
 The mountain ridges, particularly to the west of Logan Gap back to Rich Mountain are very rocky and prone to dense weed growth.
 While the Friends of the Ouachita Trail work hard to clear the trail in all sections, these ridges are very difficult to keep clear.
 You may want to consider agreeing to adopt a section of trail to maintain.

-A section of this Epic Trail in Montgomery County extending from FS 76 near Buck Knob on east to Rainey Creek Road is used for the Ouachita Challenge mountain bike race each year and is maintained very well.
+A section of this Epic Trail in Montgomery County extending from FS 76 near Buck Knob on east to Rainey Creek Road was formerly used for the Ouachita Challenge mountain bike race.
 It makes for a good ride over Brushy Mountain, Blowout Mountain, Rock Row Mountain and Chalybeate Mountain.
 There are several FS roads that can be used to return or for a “bailout” if needed.
 This section might serve as a good introduction to the type of riding one can expect along the OT.

 The entire length of the Epic Trail portion of the Ouachita Trail has a system of trail shelters (a nice log cabin sleeping area and porch) that are located about every 10 miles along the trail.
 The last three of the shelters in this chain will be completed this fall (2016).
 These shelters will accommodate a number of campers and are available on a first come, first served basis.
 They cannot be reserved.
 Each shelter includes a picnic table and a fire ring close to the shelter.